 Once your books have been received and processed, National Library of Australia will upgrade your book's prepublication catalogue record to full cataloguing standards.
 They will also add the information that your book has now been published.
 The full record can be found on Libraries Australia and Trove.

 That’s it.
 Your book is now officially registered in Australia.
 A fairly simple process, to be completed before publication.
 After publication of course, you can still deposit your book with the National Library for your legal deposit.
+To learn more about legal deposits we have written a full guide covering legal deposits.
+We also have articles covering the process if you're publishing your book in Canada, the USA and the UK.
 Remember this is of course just one of our Indie Author Guides.
 Pop your email in the box to the right to sign up for our newsletter and stay in touch with our latest tips, info and specials for our author friends.